FokkeB/subset36/README.md

         11      Off-sync parsing condition fails
         12      Aperiodicity condition fails
         13      Undersampling check fails
-        13      Control bits check fails
+        14      Control bits check fails
-        14      Check bits check fails
+        15      Check bits check fails
-        15      Overflow of SB and ESB (should never occur, please contact author if it did) 16      Error during conversion from 10 bits to 11 bits (11-bit value not found in list of transformation words)
+        16      Overflow of SB and ESB (should never occur, please contact author if it did) 17      Error during conversion from 10 bits to 11 bits (11-bit value not found in list of transformation words) 18      Shaped contents do not match the unshaped contents (encoding error)

 # Global description, libraries
 The library in ss36.c/h contains definitions and methods that can be used to encode and decode Eurobalise contents.
 Please read Subset 39 for more information and a mathematical background.
 The ss36-library uses another library, longnum.c/h, which deals with low level bit manipulation of long numbers (balise contents can exist of up to 1023 bits).
 GF2 contains binary Galois Field functions used by the ss36 library for shaping and deshaping the balise contents.
 The opt-library (see https://public.lanl.gov/jt/Software/, included in a zip-file) is used for parsing the command line.